mickkn/VCS/README.md

-This project is a Virtual Current Sensor LUA script for the OpenTX
+This project is a Virtual Current Sensor LUA script for the OpenTX.
+The script is based on using a Throttle percent timer and a re-wroten KISS telemetry script.

 * This project is mainly for Quadcopters without telemetry